Primary

 Face away from the cable stack and let the cable run between your legs.
 This setup keeps tension on your front delt even at the bottom.
 Raise to shoulder height only—going higher shifts work to your traps.
 Keep a slight bend in your elbow that doesn't change during the movement.

-Want Cable Front Raise in your program?
+See where Cable Front Raise fits in your weekly plan

 Set a cable at the lowest position.